fare/lisp-interface-library/README.md

 --------

- * LIL nicely combines ad-hoc polymorphism (CLOS-powered object oriented programming) and parametric polymorphism (as in ML functors, C++ templates, etc.), in a way only matched by scalaz.
+ * LIL nicely combines ad-hoc polymorphism (CLOS-powered object oriented programming) and parametric polymorphism (as in ML functors, C++ templates, etc.).
+   To our knowledge, only scalaz matches the expressiveness of LIL.

- * LIL sports both pure (persistent) and stateful (ephemeral) variants of data structures in Interface-Passing Style, in the respective packages PURE and STATEFUL, with a common core for read-only operations and automatic transforms to go from stateful to pure and back.
+ * LIL sports both pure (persistent, immutable) and stateful (ephemeral, mutable) variants of data structures in Interface-Passing Style.
+   This variants are in the respective packages PURE and STATEFUL;
+   a common core is shared in package INTERFACE, covering read-only operations;
+   automatic transforms allow bridging from stateful to pure and back.

- * LIL supports data structures in traditional Object-Oriented Style, in both stateful (the usual Object-Oriented kind) and pure variants, in the respective packages POSH and CLASSY, with automatic transforms to go from Interface-Passing Style to traditional Object-Oriented Style and back.
+ * LIL supports data structures in traditional Object-Oriented Style, in both stateful (the usual Object-Oriented kind) and pure variants, in the respective packages POSH and CLASSY.
+   There too, automatic transforms to go from Interface-Passing Style to traditional Object-Oriented Style and back.